vsilaev/tascalate-concurrent/README.md

 Besides `any`/`anyStrict` methods that return single-valued promise, all other combinator methods returns a list of values per every successfully completed promise, at the same indexed position.
 If the promise at the given position was not settled at all, or failed (in non-strict version), then corresponding item in the result list is `null`.
 If necessary number or `promises` was not completed successfully, or any one failed with strict version, then resulting `Promise` is settled with a failure of the type `MultitargetException`.
 Application developer may examine `MultitargetException.getExceptions()` to check what is the exact failure per concrete `CompletionStage` passed.

-The returned `Promise` has the following characteristics:
+The `Promise` returned has the following characteristics:
 1. Cancelling resulting `Promise` will cancel all the `CompletionStage-s` passed as arguments.
-2. Default asynchronous executor of the resulting promise is undefined, i.e. it could be either `ForkJoin.commonPool` or whatever `Executor` is used by any of the `CompletionStage` passed as argument.
-To ensure that necesary default `Executor` is used for subsequent asynchronous operations, please apply `defaultAsyncOn(myExecutor)` on the result.
+2. Default asynchronous executor of the resulting `Promise` is undefined, i.e. it could be either `ForkJoin.commonPool` or whatever `Executor` is used by any of the `CompletionStage` passed as argument.
+To ensure that necessary default `Executor` is used for subsequent asynchronous operations, please apply `defaultAsyncOn(myExecutor)` on the result.

 ## 6. DependentPromise
 As it mentioned above, once you cancel `Promise`, all `Promise`-s that depends on this promise are completed with [CompletionException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionException.html) wrapping [CancellationException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CancellationException.html).
 This is a standard behavior, and [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) works just like this.